 Download the free template here.

 It’s a 4-generation chart and a great place for your grandkids/kids to start their genealogical research.
 With your help, have your grandkids/kids fill in the blanks of the names of the family members.
 Include pictures–they are important (the hardest part is gathering all the photos).
-Explain how everyone is related.
+When completed, take time and explain to your kids/grandkids how everyone is related.

 This activity helps your grandkids/kids connect to their ancestors when realizing that they may share the same interests, hobbies, and talents.